 This case is about respecting transgender students for who they are and is a part of the growing legislative and legal momentum against restricting restroom access for transgender Americans.
 The transgender-inclusive policy in the case is being defended by the ACLU.
 The anti-LGBTQ group Parents for Privacy brought the case.

 Latest in the Case:

-The U.S. Court of Appeals for the Ninth Circuit will hear oral argument in the case on July 11.
+The U.S. Court of Appeals for the Ninth Circuit heard argument in the case on July 11.
 The plaintiffs (parents of non-transgender children) are appealing a ruling in favor of LGBTQ-inclusive nondiscrimination protections.